 - Once you go home, make yourself comfortable in a couch or a bed, with your back up, and your head elevated.
 Start using, the cold packs over your eyes right away and continue at least for the first 48 hours.

 - You can drink liquids and most types of foods as long as they are not too spicy or greasy.

 - We encourage you to walk a bit at home and to not be sedentary.

-- Continue to take your usual prescription medications, exept those that we have specifically intructed against.
+- Continue to take your usual prescription medications, except those that we have specifically instructed against.

-- You can slightly loosen up your neck and facial dressings but you cannot remove them until you return to doctor’s offic
+- You can slightly loosen up your neck and facial dressings but you cannot remove them until you return to doctor’s office.

 Dos and Don’ts

 - After surgery, the best position for the first 2-3 days is to be lying semi-reclined.
 Elevation of the upper body and head reduces the swelling and aching of the eyes and face.

 - The application of cold packs, wet compresses, or frozen peas over your eyes are of the most benefit, especially during the first two days.

 - DO NOT put ice or very cold compresses directly on your face, because it can cause frostbite and even loss of facial skin.

 - Take your pain medications routinely because any increase in pain can increase your blood pressure and cause more swelling, bruising, and prolonged healing.